AndrewJBateman/mevn-stack-notes/README.md

 * Axios used to send/receive data from the MongoDB backend
 * A responsive grid of notes is displayed on the Vue frontend using data-binding and a v-for loop.
 Once a note is added then the grid of notes is reloaded.
 * There is an app info. page
+* The app is deployed on the Heroku 18 stack, based on Ubuntu 18.04

 ## :camera: Screenshots